 The profound personal and economic impact of this attack quickly caught the public’s attention.
-In less than a day, Americans became painfully aware of something most IT professionals have known for years—computer systems are extremely vulnerable and data and network security measures need to be a top priority for all organizations, especially those responsible for vital services and infrastructure.
+In less than a day, Americans became painfully aware of something most IT professionals have known for years—enterprise computer systems are extremely vulnerable and data and network security measures need to be a top priority for all organizations, especially those responsible for vital services and infrastructure.

 Leaked credentials and poor password hygiene have long been the bane of existence for IT security professionals, but data breaches due to the improper erasure or destruction of data storage devices is a relatively new problem.
 With the advent of faster, cheaper solid state drives (SSDs) and improved cloud storage, the replacement of hard drives and other legacy storage systems is common.
 Unfortunately, many IT professionals quickly discover that every computer or server upgrade generates one or more obsolete drives packed with potentially sensitive data.

 Unfortunately, deleting files or reformatting a drive doesn’t always remove all traces of the data.
 To make matters worse, a fair number of early data storage formats are still in use today, and older encryption methods are easily cracked.
 Retrieving potentially sensitive information from these legacy devices is easier than many believe.
-To guarantee complete data removal, hard drives (HDDs) and backup tapes need to be magnetically wiped (degaussed) or mechanically shredded.
+To guarantee absolute data destruction, hard drives (HDDs) and backup tapes need to be magnetically wiped (degaussed) or mechanically shredded.
 In the case of solid state drives (SSDs) and thumb drives, the only way to ensure complete data destruction is to shred the drive.

-Few e-recyclers guarantee complete data destruction!
+Few e-recyclers guarantee absolute data destruction!

 Many people assume degaussing or destroying a device is standard practice for all e-recyclers, but that’s not the case.
 The majority of e-recycling providers give little or no consideration to data destruction.
 Those who do rarely provide paperwork to clients that explains what happens to their data, assumes liability for any breaches, and puts them at ease that their data security is properly handled.
-In worst-case scenarios, unethical companies merely package up collected e-waste and ship it elsewhere, typically overseas, for final disposition – a practice that is often illegal or, at the very least, considered immoral as well as hazardous to the people of developing nations.
+In worst-case scenarios, unethical cyber-recycling companies merely package up collected e-waste and ship it elsewhere, typically overseas, for final disposition – a practice that is often illegal or, at the very least, considered immoral as well as hazardous to the people of developing nations.

-At Sadoff E-Recycling and Data Destruction, we offer a choice of two levels of data destruction and confirmation.
+At Sadoff E-Recycling and Data Destruction, we offer a choice of two levels of absolute data destruction and confirmation.
 Trusting us to handle the disposal of your data storage devices means you won’t have to worry about your vital electronic information falling into the wrong hands.

-To learn how we can help your organization permanently destroy sensitive, obsolete data, contact us today.Tags: certified electronics recycler, cyber security, data destruction, data security, e-recycling, Enterprise IT Asset Destruction, hard drive destruction, IT asset disposition, risks of obsolete equipment
+This blog was originally published on 6/30/2021 and updated and republished on 2/10/2022Tags: certified electronics recycler, cyber security, data destruction, data security, e-recycling, Enterprise IT Asset Destruction, hard drive destruction, IT asset disposition, risks of obsolete equipment